iLVL-Key/FFXI/gearswap/readme.md

 <details>
 <summary>BLU</summary>

+Version 18.6
+- Added rule for Enfeebling Magic to use the Magic Accuracy set.

 Version 18.5
 - Adjusted HUD Weapons text to color based on the current Aftermath level when the HUD TP Meter is turned off.